timeslogistics/times-oms-api-docs/docs/authentication.rst

 Specification
 -------------

-As an REST API, there are not any session state stored on the server side.
+As a REST API, no any session state is stored on the server side.

 A "Token" must be supplied in every request in HTTP request header.

 Obtaining API Token
 -------------------

-The API token can be obtained in TEC Client Platform,

-or provide by IT department of Times E-commerce.
+The API token can be obtained in TEC Client Platform, or provide by IT department of Times E-commerce.

 Resetting API Token
 -------------------

-If you believe your API token is leaked, you can request an reset of token in TEC Client Platform.
+If you believe that your API token is leaked, you can request token reset in TEC Client Platform.

 After reset, a new token will be issued and the old token is intermediately invalidated.

 Token Lifetime
 --------------

-The token never expire unless being reset.
+Token never expire unless being reset.

 Example
 -------